 Despite Dr. Curry and Dr. Carpenter’s opinions being refuted, many web sites and videos have cropped up aggressively raising alarm bells about 5G’s health risks.
 Oddly enough, these sites are predominantly Russian or Russia-backed.
 This includes reports by RT News, a propaganda arm of the Russian government.

 The Russian meddling machine has been very effective in taking the highly disputed data of a handful of ideologically driven scientists to plant misinformation and generate fear.
-Given their success with the 2016 elections and the tepid non-response from the US, Russia is emboldened to sow discord and confusion, especially with American critical infrastructure.
+Given their success with the 2016 elections and the tepid non-response from the U.S., Russia is emboldened to sow discord and confusion, especially with American critical infrastructure.
 Russian meddling is not new.
 In late 2007, when I exposed the Bush Administrations Warrantless wiretapping mechanism to congress, RT was all over me for interviews to “help me get my message out.”
-I had enough common sense to know that a Kremlin-backed “news” agency did not have any interest in the truth nor the best interest of the US.
+I had enough common sense to know that a Kremlin-backed “news” agency did not have any interest in the truth nor the best interest of the United States.
 I never gave them a single interview, despite their aggressive efforts.

 Given the legitimate science and research available, there is no conclusive proof that radio waves have any detrimental impact on the human body.
-However, I would not put those who are concerned about 5G health risks in the same category as tin-hat wearing, flat earth, never landed on the moon, anti-vaccine, climate-hoax crowd.
-As far as I’m concerned, the most dangerous part of 5G remains in the lack of proper cybersecurity tools and not what the Russians want you to believe.
+However, I would not put those who are concerned about 5G health risks in the same category as the tin-hat wearing, flat earth, never landed on the moon, anti-vaccine, climate-hoax crowd.
+As far as I’m concerned, the most dangerous part of 5G remains the lack of proper cybersecurity tools and not what the Russians want you to believe.